syntax-society/izettle-webhook/README.md

 			"logFilename": "(the name of the file for the regular logging)" }

+- `CustomEvent.php`: The PHP class describing the whole event.
+This is essentially a PHP representation of the JSON data sent from iZettle.
+- `composer.json`: The Composer configuration which specifies which PHP libraries we're using
 - `izettle-webhook.php`: The endpoint for the webhook.
 This is the file that receives the HTTP requests from iZettle
-- `.htaccess`: A simple htaccess file that restricts access to all files except `izettle-webhook.php`
-- `composer.json`: The Composer configuration which specifies which PHP libraries we're using
-- `Event.php`: The PHP class describing the whole event.
-This is essentially a PHP representation of the JSON data sent from iZettle.
-- `Model.php`: The superclass of a lot of these PHP classes.
-Serializes as JSON and sets properties according to an array received in its constructor.
-Also deserializes these child properties into corresponding objects.
+- `test.php`: A simple PHP script that parses the list of received events and can replay them at will